intel/container-experience-kits/docs/vm_cluster_expansion_guide.md

 For VM cluster expansion deployment we should use the same ansible host, which was used for original VM cluster deployment.
 Deployment configuration can't be changed except adding definitions for new VMs.
 Configuration of existing VMs have to remain the same.

-**_NOTE:_** If you want to add new vm-work node to existing vm_host then the vm_host needs to have enough free available resoures for it.
+**_NOTE:_** If you want to add new vm-work node to existing vm_host then the vm_host needs to have enough free available resources for it.

 **_NOTE:_** VM cluster expansion deployment is not intended for any kind of configuration update on existing VMs.